ying-tang/help-documentation/_commontech/Customer_4.0.0.0r_Release_Notes.md

 ### General Product Overview

 IBM Bluemix Private Cloud with Red Hat is built upon the RHOSP 10 release, with RHEL 7.3, and using OpenStack Newton.
 A **Product Overview** for IBM Bluemix Private Cloud with Red Hat is given in this [Overview Document](https://github.com/IBM-Blue-Box-Help/help-documentation/pull/702/files).

+### Working with Images

+If you're planing to use your own licensed images, you'll want to see [this document](https://github.com/IBM-Blue-Box-Help/help-documentation/pull/704/files)for information about how to obtain Red Hat images and about how to upload and manage your images.

+You'll want to see [this document](https://github.com/IBM-Blue-Box-Help/help-documentation/pull/706/files) for more detailed information about configuring your images.